|Programs > Summer Programs > Japan|

 Please see General Summer Information to read about pre-departure information and orientation, passports and visas, scholarships, costs and payment policies, accreditation, and transfer of credits.

 A limited number of scholarships are available to qualified Temple students for study on a TUJ summer program.
 Scholarships for the full-length summer semester range from $1,000-$2,500.
-To be eligible for an award, a student must be a full-time, matriculated undergraduate at Temple University; be a U.S. citizen or permanent resident; demonstrate financial need; and have a minimum cumulative GPA of 2.75.
+To be eligible for an award, a student must be a full-time, matriculated undergraduate at Temple University; be a U.S. citizen or permanent resident; receive need-based financial aid; and have a minimum cumulative GPA of 2.75 for a summer scholarship.
+Selected finalists may be interviewed.

 Freeman Foundation East Asia Internship Program Scholarships